10 Best Online Veterinarian Services – 2023 Reviews & Top Picks

 Emergency Fund: | $1,000 |

-AskVet aims to provide comprehensive health care services for all sorts of pets.
+AskVet aims to provide comprehensive healthcare services for all sorts of pets.
 It’s one of the rare online veterinarian services that can help treat animals other than cats and dogs.
 So, you can bring in your small mammals, fish, birds, and reptiles.

-Once you sign up, you’ll schedule an initial appointment that does a thorough assessment on your pets.
+Once you sign up, you’ll schedule an initial appointment that does a thorough assessment of your pets.
 This assessment will help your AskVet veterinarian get to know your pet and its needs and unique quirks.
 AskVet offers 24/7 support for emergencies, and it also works to build long-term relationships by caring for everyday concerns, such as diet and nutrition, behavior and emotional health, and preventative care.

 One thing to keep in mind is that AskVet doesn’t write or renew prescriptions for food and medication.
 So, it may not be the best option if you’re looking for advice on prescription diets and medications.